NelsonJVF/go/README.md

 ### GoJira methods

-We can get a issue information
+We can get an issue information

 ```jira.RequestIssue(issueId)```